matheus-pereira/elric/website/versioned_docs/version-27.4/GlobalAPI.md

 ### `beforeAll(fn, timeout)`

 Runs a function before any of the tests in this file run.
-If the function returns a promise or is a generator, Jest waits for that promise to resolve before running tests.
+If the function returns a promise or is a generator, elric waits for that promise to resolve before running tests.

 Optionally, you can provide a `timeout` (in milliseconds) for specifying how long to wait before aborting. _Note: The default timeout is 5 seconds._